friends-of-presta/security-advisories/_posts/2023-07-28-ajaxmanager.md

 In the Ajaxmanager File and Database explorer (ajaxmanager) module for PrestaShop, remote attackers can access a file explorer without being logged in, enabling upload view and deletion of files.
 The file explorer tool is also providing access to a shell console, port scan and server information.
 Disabling or uninstalling the module is not removing the access to the tool.
 The issue is not fixed in the latest version.

-It's noted that the module is giving the ability to the user to set a password to restrict the access to the tool.
+It should be noted that the module provides users the ability to set a password to restrict access to the tool.
 However, the password is giving no protection.
-A bug is allowing the user to still access to file explorer without having to provide the password.
+A bug allows users to access the file explorer without having to provide the password.

 This vulnerability has been successfully reproduced in the versions 2.1.0, 2.2.0 and 2.3.0 (the last version to date).
 We believe that the issue is also existing in previous versions.